rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter6/DMDB_BN_CH6.md

 - The `FROM` clause gives the relation or relations to which the query refers.
 - The `WHERE` clause is a condition, much like a selection-condition in relational algebra.
 Tuples must satisfy the condition in order to match the query.
 - The `SELECT` clause tells which attributes of the tuples matching the condition are produced as part of the answer.
-The `*` in this example indicates that the entire tuples isproduced.
+The `*` in this example indicates that the entire tuples is produced.

 ### 6.1.1 Projection in SQL